eljoujat/eljoujat.github.io/_posts/2015-03-01-how-i-wrote-my-first-post.md

 ![Blog about ...](/images/blogger_joke.jpg)

 Every programming experiments I do, every new software notion I learn or I wish to learn.
-On my daily job tasks, I face problems that take me time to solve, so I will write posts describing how I solve them.
+Also On my daily job , I face problems that take me time to solve, so I will write posts describing how I solved them.
 I will write posts about every idea that found its path to my mind.

-This blog will be my laboratory.

 ## Ghost, Medium, Blogger,... which blogging platform to use ?